Divorce

 How can I prepare for the divorce process?

-To prepare, gather important documents like marriage certificates, financial records, and details about assets and debts.
+Gather important documents like marriage certificates, financial records and details about assets and debts.
 Seek legal advice to understand your rights, consider mediation to resolve disputes amicably, and plan for future living arrangements and finances to ensure a smoother process.

 Family Law Advice A Comprehensive Guide